 The other thing that’s worth thinking about here, too, is most companies don’t have accurate cycle times and scrap rates.
 Bills and materials and routing are often wrong, too.
 This is one of the core reasons we developed SensrTrx in the first place – to provide accurate data providing the ability to make data-driven decisions.

 With manufacturing analytics, you can start collecting good, accurate data that can then feed into the ERP, when it’s fully implemented.
 You’re setting those things up, correctly, to be used in conjunction with the ERP system when it rolls out.

-When you start collecting data off that incorrect data, you’re going to wonder why stuff is wrong later.
+When you start collecting data off incorrect data, you’re going to wonder why stuff is wrong later.
 Essentially, if you put garbage in, you get garbage out.
-Which is why it’s best to get those best practices established now rather than later.
+This is why it’s best to get those best practices established now rather than later.